mwd-vinhnguyen/mwd-frontend-app/docs/general/gotchas.md

 ## Load reducers optimistically

-If you have containers that should be available throughout the app, like a `NavigationBar` (they aren't route specific), you need to add their respective reducers to the root reducer with the help of `combineReducers`.
+If you have features that should be available throughout the app, like a `NavigationBar` (they aren't route specific), you need to add their respective reducers to the root reducer with the help of `combineReducers`.

 ```js
 // In app/reducers.js